jagottsicher/china-booster-wp/readme.txt

 = Do I have need for this plugin if I have visitors from China frequently on my website? =

-No, you don't This will only accelerate the access of front-end/back-end if the server is hosted in China (mainland).
+No, you don't.
+This plugin will only accelerate the access of front-end/back-end if Wordpress is hosted on a server in China (mainland).

 == Changelog ==

 = 3.7.1 =
 * a readme.txt was added

-== Upgrade Notice ==